John Boehner: Resignation

 On September 25, 2015, Boehner announced that he would step down as Speaker and resign from Congress at the end of October 2015.
 Boehner's resignation took place after Pope Francis' address to Congress the day before, an event considered by Boehner personally as the highest point in his legislative career.
-Sources in his office indicated he was stepping aside in the face of increasing discord while trying to manage passage of a continuing resolution to fund the government.
+Sources in his office indicated he was stepping aside in the face of increasing discord while trying to manage the passage of a continuing resolution to fund the government.
 Conservative opposition to funding Planned Parenthood as part of the resolution, and stronger threats to Boehner's leadership on account of the controversy, prompted the resignation.

-Originally, House Majority Leader Kevin McCarthy of California had intended to run for Speaker and was seen as the prohibitive favorite.
+Originally, House majority leader Kevin McCarthy of California had intended to run for Speaker and was seen as the prohibitive favorite.
 On October 8, 2015, McCarthy abruptly rescinded his candidacy, citing that he felt he could not effectively lead a fractured Republican Conference.
 After McCarthy's announcement, Boehner stayed on as Speaker until a successor was chosen.
-After initially turning down requests from Republican leaders, Paul Ryan of Wisconsin, House Ways and Means Committee Chairman and 2012 Republican Vice Presidential nominee ran for Speaker with Boehner's blessing.
+After initially turning down requests from Republican leaders, Paul Ryan of Wisconsin, the Ways and Means Committee chairman and 2012 Republican vice presidential nominee, ran for Speaker with Boehner's blessing.
 On October 29, 2015, in his final act as Speaker, Boehner presided over Ryan's election.
 Boehner's resignation from Congress became official on October 31, 2015, at 11:59 p.m.